-НМО Chiropractic Services Benefit Office Visit Copay: \$20 enefit is administered by OptumHealth Care Solutions, alth New England's chiropractic services manager.
-What your plan covers We cover medically necessary chiropractic services.
+Chiropractic Services Benefit HMO Office Visit Copay: \$25 This benefit is administered by OptumHealth Care Solutions, Health New England's chiropractic services manager.
+What your plan covers We cover up to 12 visits per year for medically necessary chiropractic services.
 When you receive services, your In-Plan chiropractor must notify OptumHealth Care Solutions.
 OptumHealth Care Solutions will work with your In-Plan chiropractor to determine the appropriate level of covered services to treat your condition.
 If your chiropractor does not notify OptumHealth Care Solutions, you will not be held financially liable for the services.
 We will cover your visits with an In-Plan chiropractor.
-A \$20 Copay applies for each visit.
+A \$25 Copay applies for each visit.
 Copays you pay for chiropractic services are applied to your Plan's Out-of-Pocket Maximum.
+Exclusions Maintenance care (Care given to reduce the incidence or

+- prevalence of illness, impairment, or risk factors, or to promote optimum function)

+- Orthotics

-Exclusions Maintenance care (Care given to reduce the incidence or prevalence of illness, impairment, or risk factors, or to promote optimum function) Orthotics Services that are not medically necessary Services with an Out-of-Plan chiropractor Exclusions or limitations included in the Explanation of Coverage.
-For more information or to find a provider On the web: You can find information about OptumHealth participating chiropractors through our web site.
-Go to healthnewengland.org/provider-search Go down to "Find a Chiropractic Provider" and click Search On the phone: Call Health New England Member Services at (413) 787-4004 or (800) 310-2835 Call OptumHealth Care Solutions at (888) 676-7768
+- Services that are not medically necessary

+- Services with an Out-of-Plan chiropractor

+- Exclusions or limitations included in the Explanation of Coverage.

+For more information to find a provider

+On the web:

+You can find information about OptumHealth participating chiropractors through our web site.

+- Go to healthnewengland.org/provider-search - Go down to "Find a Chiropractic Provider" and click Search

+On the phone:

+- Call Health New England Member Services at (413) 787-4004 or (800) 310-2835 - Call OptumHealth Care Solutions at (888) 676-7768